aidenpinto/maintenance-page/README.md

 # maintenance-page
-A really cool maintenance page that utilizes the Unsplash API
+An aesthetically pleasing maintenance page that utilizes the Unsplash API